fallinginenigma/fallinginenigma.github.io/about.md

         </div>
 --->

-I like to relax while watching anime, sit-coms (i like laughing), and building things.
+I like to relax while watching anime, sit-coms (I like laughing), and building things.
 I like solving puzzles and problems, talking about ideas, the stars, and art.
 I want to write about these ideas and things I care about on `Move 37`, my Blog.
 It is sort of my [digital garden](https://x.com/ness_labs/status/1262778800649187330) on the internet. [^1]

 I also like reading: